Spread of the corona virus in LesothoCurrently: 1.3 new infections per day per 100,000 inhabitants

-The inhabitants of Lesotho are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Lesotho are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By December 4th, 2020, 2145 infected persons and 44 deaths have been reported in the country.
-The first confirmed infections were reported on May 15th, 2020, which is the date of the official notification.
+By June 21st, 2021, 11107 infected persons and 329 deaths have been reported in the country.
+The first confirmed infections were reported in May 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 9th with 103 new infected persons.

 Weight and size

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.